pulumi/pulumi-hugo/themes/default/content/blog/announcing-kubernetes-helm-release-resource-preview/index.md

 <!--more-->

-## What is different about the Helm Release resource?
+## How is Helm Release resource different?

 Pulumi's Helm Chart integration was implemented as a [Component Resource](https://www.pulumi.com/docs/intro/concepts/resources/#components) which effectively extracts the corresponding Kubernetes resources' manifests from the chart and installs them as if they were individually specified in the Pulumi user program.
 This allowed users to install community developed Helm charts, while providing fine-grained control over the respective Kubernetes resources installed in the process.
 For instance, the installed resources are subject to all policies specified through Policy-as-Code policy packs registered with Pulumi.
 Other users have used Pulumi's powerful transformation support to manipulate Helm charts to fit their desired needs before installing them in their environment.
-However,

 In contrast, the new Helm Release resource is a thin wrapper around Helm itself.
-This provides it with the following advantages:
+This provides the following advantages:

-#### Helm Controls Lifecycle
+### Helm Controls Lifecycle

 Unlike the existing Chart component resource, Helm Release directly offloads all responsibility of orchestration and lifecycle management to Helm itself.
 This means Helm can invoke all necessary lifecycle hooks for the release as it would through the CLI.
 It also updates chart dependencies and correctly handles sub-chart values etc.

-#### Configurable Await Support
+### Configurable Await Support

 Pulumi's Helm Release support by default waits up to a configurable timeout (currently defaults to *5 minutes*) for all resources installed by the release to be available.
-With this, including the resource in `dependsOn` clauses in subsequent resources can be used to encode ordering requirements.
-In addition, users can also require waiting on all helm hooks to complete by setting `jobAwait` to true, If desired, all await behavior can be disabled by setting `skipAwait` option to true.
+With a sufficient timeout, the resource can be reliably passed in `dependsOn` clauses in subsequent resources to encode ordering requirements.
+In addition, users can also require waiting on all helm hooks to complete by setting `jobAwait` to true.
+However, if desired, all await behavior can be disabled by setting `skipAwait` option to true.

-#### Helm State Management
+### Helm State Management

 The release's state is serialized and stored by Helm on the cluster.
-As a result, users can interact with the Helm Release outside of Pulumi through the Helm CLI.
-Note that the Helm CLI is not required to be installed on your machine in order to make use of this resource.
+As a result, users can interact with the installed resource outside of Pulumi through the Helm CLI.
-Helm stores state as secrets by default but can be configured to choose a different backend by setting the [`helmDriver` property](https://www.pulumi.com/docs/reference/pkg/kubernetes/provider/#properties) on the Kubernetes provider.

 While there are many positives, there are some significant limitations to highlight with this approach as well:

-#### Limited Transforms Support
+### Limited Transforms Support

-First, Helm Release doesn't support the ability to write transformations for Helm-installed manifests inline in the Pulumi program as supported in Helm Charts.
-Instead, users can leverage Helm's [post-renderer](https://helm.sh/docs/topics/advanced/#post-rendering) specified through the `postRender` option for the Release resource to manipulate the manifests.
+Helm Release doesn't support the ability to write transformations for Helm-installed manifests inline in the Pulumi program as supported in Helm Charts.
+Instead, users can leverage Helm's [post-renderer](https://helm.sh/docs/topics/advanced/#post-rendering) specified through the `postRender` option for the Release resource to manipulate manifests.

-#### Limited Visibility
+### Limited Visibility

 Secondly, only the Release resource and the relevant child resources read back in the user program are part of Pulumi state.
-Other resources installed by the resource are only controlled by Helm and are not visible to Pulumi and thus not party to policy enforcement.
-However, the underlying rendered manifests and resource names will be accessible to users of the resource through the `manifest` and `resourceNames` fields.
+Other items installed by the chart are only controlled by Helm and are not visible and thus cannot be managed through Pulumi.
+However, the underlying rendered manifests and resource names will be accessible to users of the resource through the `manifest` and `resourceNames` fields as part of the deployment preview.

-Lastly, note that we only support Helm Release for Helm v3.

 ## How do I use it?

 If you aren't already familiar with using Pulumi with Kubernetes, head on over to [Pulumi's getting started guide for Kubernetes](https://www.pulumi.com/docs/get-started/kubernetes/) first.

-1. In your chosen Kubernetes Pulumi project, make sure the relevant version of the Pulumi-Kubernetes SDK is at least `v3.7.0`.
+1. In your chosen Kubernetes Pulumi project, make sure the referenced version of the Pulumi-Kubernetes SDK is at least `v3.7.0`.
 2. Helm Release support is configured to target the relevant cluster pointed to by the Kubernetes provider associated with it and no additional configuration is required by default.
 However, more advanced configuration options are supported, see the provider configuration [documentation](https://www.pulumi.com/docs/reference/pkg/kubernetes/provider/#helmdriver_nodejs) for more details.
 3. Refer to the instructions for your chosen language in the [resource documentation](https://www.pulumi.com/docs/reference/pkg/kubernetes/helm/v3/release/#create) to create a Helm Release resource.